 This is a big deal for the affordable guitar market with these Squiers spec'd for performance.
 All of the new Contemporary Series models feature modern-voiced – i.e. more powerful – Squier SQR pickups, roasted maple necks, sculpted neck heels we saw introduced on the Fender American Ultra and American Professional II ranges, plus painted headstocks and chrome coloured logos.

 The finish options are quite something, with the Jaguar HH ST looking absolutely resplendent in Shoreline Gold and Sky Burst Metallic.
-They are up there with the best-looking electric guitars we have seen for under £500.
+They are up there with the best cheap electric guitars we've seen for under £500.

 The Jaguars feature poplar bodies, with bolt-on roasted maple necks and a pair of SQR Atomic humbuckers.
 With coil-tap and series/parallel switching mounted the upper control plate, plus volume and tone controls and a three-way pickup selector, there is going to be a huge array of tones available here.

 While the Jaguar is often associated with indie rock and artists such as Johnny Marr, this Contemporary Series' dual humbucker format offers more of a rock performance.
 With its flatter 12“ fingerboard radius, jumbo fretwire and aforementioned sculpted neck heel offering enhanced upper-fret access it will accommodate aspiring shredders, too.

 Its six-saddle tune-o-matic-esque bridge sure offers a solid platform to riff on, for experimenting with alternate tunings, while the Jag's slightly shorter 24“ scale gives it an easy feel.

 Now to the Strats.
 All share some DNA but with a few key differences.
 Let's look at the Stratocaster Special.
 It is available with a six-saddle hardtail bridge or a 2-point synchronised tremolo.